NY eyes plan to be first state to ban flavored e-cigarettes

 The state Department of Health published its proposals for banning e-cigarettes in the New York State Registry on Wednesday.
 The agency later withdrew them to allow more time for legal review.
 The regulations will be republished soon, the agency said.
 They could then be adopted after a 60-day period of public comment.

-The Cuomo administration's plans come as the federal government plans to require strict limits on the retail sale of most flavored e-cigarettes.
+The Cuomo administration's efforts come as the federal government plans to require strict limits on the retail sale of most flavored e-cigarettes.

 Citing recent data regarding young people using e-cigarettes, Food and Drug Administration commissioner Scott Gottlieb said in September that there's an "epidemic of addiction" among youth, mainly driven by flavored products.